GooFit/GooFit/docs/documentation.md

 jobs as before.
-The tuple arguments, however, differ: In particular, they are now indicating the range 0 to \f$N-1\f$ in *events*, not bins, and `arrayAddress` this time points to the array of events, not to a set of normalisation triplets from which bin centers can be calculated.
+The tuple arguments, however, differ: In particular, they are now indicating the range 0 to \f$N-1\f$ in *events*, not bins, and `arrayAddress` this time points to the array of events, not to a set of normalization triplets from which bin centers can be calculated.
 Since the order of the arguments differs - it is now `int, fptype*, int` - a different `operator` method is called: